Info on Nutrition for Skinny Kids

 Well, it might mean that he or she is going through a growth spurt right now, but it can also be that you guys are skinny in your family?
 Or that at least your partner or one grandparent was very skinny while growing up?

-A few people in my family are skinny or at least have been skinny when young, I'm also on the slim side.
-My son was still skinny a few years ago, not anymore but I think he will still always be quite slim and tall.
+A few people in my family are very slim or at least have been when young, I'm also on the slim side.
+My son was still quite thin a few years ago, not that extreme anymore but I think he will still always be slim and tall.